DisCPP/DisCPP/README.md

 - [ ] Finish tons of unimplemented methods in certain classes.
 - [ ] Move the delete methods to the class type that it actually deletes.
 Like `DeleteMessage()` inside `Message` class.
 - [ ] Convert `std::bind` to lambdas.
+- [ ] Convert the default command handler to use command classes.

 ## Examples
 There may be more inside the [Examples](examples) folder.